AssTractionHero/cytube/docs/user-settings.md

 ## Script Access

 Manage your preferences for allowing or denying custom scripts for channels you've visited.
-A channel will only appear here if you checked **Remember my preference"** when allowing or denying a channel script.
+A channel will only appear here if you checked **Remember my preference** when allowing or denying a channel script.
 You can toggle the preference between **Allow** and **Deny**, or click **Clear Preference** to remove the saved preference, so that you will be asked every time you join the channel.

 ## Moderator